 I like lawns.
 They're living carpets to walk on.
 If you want a lawn, but don't want to water it much, and don't mind if it's light green to somewhat straw-colored or mostly straw-colored, especially during summer to fall (due to minimal water, and, in winter if fully frosted), grow Bermuda Grass if the space you want it in gets at least a half day sun year-round.
 It will grow fairly slowly given minimal water but can make a decent percentage of cover if not entire.
 But, be sure you want it, because when it gets established it's difficult to get rid of.

-When palms voluntarily sprout from seed in the 'wild' outdoors, whether in your yard or elsewhere, - with adequate soil texture and moisture -, the way they develop in the very early period after germination is that the base of the leaf sheaths are typically about 2" below the soil surface, sometimes more, sometimes a little less, with the roots originating from the base.
+When palms voluntarily sprout from seed in the 'wild' outdoors, whether in your yard or elsewhere, - with adequate soil texture and moisture -, the way they develop in the very early period after germination is that the base of the leaf sheaths are typically about 2" below the soil surface, sometimes more, sometimes a little less, with the roots originating from the base of the leaf sheaths.
 That depth makes for their best stability and growth.
-However, when planting palms from containers, have the soil be about 1 inch higher than the root-trunk interface, - in other words, have the root-trunk interface be about 1" below the soil surface.
-If the soil level in the container is already at that level, or even deeper, and the palm is doing well, then plant with the soil level being level with the surrounding site soil level, if the root mass is firm and unlikely for the rootball/rootmass to compress further, and as well that the bottom of the hole in which it's planted in the ground is also firm and won't settle further any significant amount.
+However, when planting palms from containers, have the soil be about 1 inch higher than the root-trunk-base juncture, - in other words, have the root-trunk-base juncture be about 1" below the soil surface.
+If the soil level in the container/pot is already at that level, or the juncture is even deeper, and the palm is doing well, then plant with the container/pot soil level being level with the surrounding site soil level, if the root mass is firm and unlikely for the rootball/rootmass to compress further, and as well that the bottom of the hole in which it's planted in the ground is also firm and won't settle further any significant amount.

-One exception: In slower draining soils, high clay content, adobe-ish soils, when planting from containers, it is typically best to have the soil level only be at the root-trunk interface, rather an inch above as stated above.
+One exception: In slower draining soils, high clay content, adobe-ish soils, when planting from containers, it is typically best to have the soil level only be slightly above the root-trunk juncture, rather than an inch above as stated above.

 Also, unlike with many container-grown bushes, vines, and especially trees, it's not necessary or recommended to cut and spread out palm roots when planting from containers, - except if for your own convenience if they're hindering your removal and planting efforts.
 Even if the palm roots are circling it's fine to leave them that way, because they will all be superseded by new roots growing from the trunk root base core(root initiation zone).
 Palm roots don't have the expanding diameter and potentially constrictive persistence that roots of other types of trees have or can have, such as with girdling of the trunk or roots.
 The thickness of palm roots doesn't get much more than about human finger diameter, if even that much, depending on the type of palm, and they basically remain the same diameter as when they emerged from the root initiation zone for their entire life.